Next Dinner: Citywide SOUP is Sunday, September 14

 SOUP is a potluck dinner!
 Email firstname.lastname@example.org to sign up to bring a soup or salad!

 Thinking about submitting/resubmitting to SOUP?
-Attend our new SOUP Proposal Workshops!
+Attend a SOUP Proposal Workshop!
 Get help from SOUP experts on detailing your project, writing the proposal and making your 4-minute SOUP pitch.
 Get more details or register here.

 Love SOUP?
 Get some SOUP swag!

 Why does this project matter to the Detroit Community?